 Listen to this article in audio format:

-In the digital age, it's all about the emotional connection customers have with the financial brand that is formed through the value they get out of the digital financial solutions.
-Making financial products and trying to convince everyone that they need those is a very expensive Russian roulette with no guaranteed outcome.
+In the digital age, it's all about the emotional connection customers have with the financial brand that is formed through the value they get out of its digital financial solution.
+Making financial product and trying to convince everyone that they need this is a very expensive russian roulette with no guaranteed outcome.
 A much more reliable way would be to do it the other way around - first define and then match the market need with the exact solution that the customers seek.

-To stay competitive and meet the evolving needs of customers during lockdowns, banks were turning to digital technologies to streamline processes, improve efficiency, and enhance the overall customer experience.
-But as with any major change, designing and implementing a successful digital transformation in banking can be a hard challenge.
+To stay competitive and meet the evolving needs of customers during lockdowns, banks were turning to digital technologies to streamline processes, improve efficiency, and enhance the overall customer service.
+But as with any major change, designing and implementing a successful bank digital transformation can be a hard challenge.

-Digital transformation in banking refers to the use of digital technologies to fundamentally change how banks operate and deliver services to customers.
+Experts define bank digital transformation as the use of digital technologies to fundamentally change how financial companies operate and deliver services to customers.
 This can include a wide range of activities, such as automating processes, improving customer experience, increasing efficiency and productivity, and introducing new products and services.
 Some specific examples of digital transformation in banking may include:

-Digital transformation in banking aims to improve the effectiveness of financial institutions, providing convenient ways for customers to access and manage their finances.
-There are several areas in which digital transformation in bankingg is having a significant impact:
+Bank digital transformation aims to improve the effectiveness of financial institutions, providing convenient ways for customers to access and manage their finances.
+There are several areas in which bank digital transformation is having a significant impact:

-Digital transformation improves the customer experience by providing convenient, personalized, and seamless access to financial services through digital products.
+Digital transformation improves the customer service by providing convenient, personalized, and seamless access to financial operations through digital products.

 2. Operations and efficiency